cern-eos/eos/doc/configuration/permission.rst

 Richacl Support
 +++++++++++++++

-On systems where "richacl"s (a more sophisticated ACL model derived from NFS4 ACLs) are supported, e.g. CC7, the translation between EOS ACLs and richacls is by nature incomplete and not always two-ways:
+On systems where "richacl"s (a more sophisticated ACL model derived from NFS4 ACLs) are supported, e.g. CentOS7, the translation between EOS ACLs and richacls is by nature incomplete and not always two-ways:

-an effort is made for example to derive a file's or directory's RICHACL_DELETE right from the parent's 'd' right, whereas the RICHACL_DELETE_CHILD right translates to the directory's own 'd'.
+an effort is made for example to derive a file's or directory's :D: (RICHACL_DELETE) right from the parent's 'd' right, whereas the :d: (RICHACL_DELETE_CHILD) right translates to the directory's own 'd'.
-This helps samba, for example.
-However, setting RICHACL_DELETE on a directory does not affect the directory's parent: permissions for individual objects cannot be expressed in EOS ACLs.
+This helps applications like samba; however, setting
+:D: (RICHACL_DELETE) on a directory does not affect the directory's parent as permissions for individual objects cannot be expressed in EOS ACLs;

+the EOS 'm' (change mode) right becomes :CAW: (RICHACE_WRITE_ACL|RICHACE_WRITE_ATTRIBUTES|RICHACE_WRITE_NAMED_ATTRS);

+the EOS 'u' (update) right becomes :p: (RICHACE_APPEND_DATA), although this is not really equivalent.
+It implies that :w: (RICHACE_WRITE_DATA) only grants writing of new files, not rewriting parts of existing files.

 Richacls are created and retrieved using the {get,set}richacl commands and the relevant richacl library functions on the fusex-mounted EOS tree.
 Those utilities act on the user.acl attribute and ignore sys.acl.